boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

-NOTE: the root (master) process will call `subscribe` for any channel in any process, while all the other processes will call `subscribe` only for their own chasnnel.
+NOTE: the root (master) process will call `subscribe` for any channel in any process, while all the other processes will call `subscribe` only for their own channels.
 This allows engines to use the root (master) process as an exclusive subscription process.
 /
 void fio_pubsub_reattach(pubsub_engine_s *eng);